-The last line in Table 3.11a provides a crude measure of the impact of labour reallocation on GDP growth.
-In the pre-reform period, the annual average GDP growth rate would have been 0.92 per cent slower (i.e. 3.48 instead of 4.40 per cent), if no change in employment structure had occurred and if productivity growth within each sector had remained as actually experienced.
-In 1978-95, annual GDP growth would have been 1.44 per cent lower (6.05 instead of 7.49 per cent) on the same assumptions.
-However, the structural shift effect should not be added as an explanatory component to the aggregative growth accounts shown in Table 3.10, because this would involve an important element of double counting.
-The large intersectoral differences in labour productivity levels and growth are due in substantial degree to differences in the sectoral distribution of physical capital and education.
-These elements of causality are already embodied in the aggregate growth accounts, and a more sophisticated analysis of structural shift effects would require disaggregated information on the physical and human capital stock which is not at present available.
+The last line in Table 3.10 provides a crude measure of the impact of labour reallocation on GDP growth.
+In the pre-reform period, the annual average GDP growth rate would have been 0.88 per cent slower (i.e. 3.51 instead of 4.39 per cent), if no change in employment structure had occurred and if productivity growth within each sector had remained as actually experienced.
+In 1978-2003, annual GDP growth would have been 2.01 per cent lower (5.84 instead of 7.85 per cent) on the same assumptions.
+However, the structural shift effect should not be added as an explanatory component to the aggregative growth accounts shown in Table 3.9 because this would involve an important element of double counting.
+The large inter-sectoral differences in labour productivity levels and growth are due in substantial degree to differences in the sectoral distribution of physical capital and education.
+These elements of causality are already embodied in the aggregate growth accounts.
+A more sophisticated analysis of structural shift effects would require disaggregated information on the physical and human capital stock, which is not at present available.